websanco/liferay-learn/docs/dxp/7.x/en/using-search/liferay-enterprise-search/cross-cluster-replication/troubleshooting-cross-cluster-replication.md

 [2021-01-08T15:49:25,592][INFO ][o.e.c.r.a.AllocationService] [es-follower-node1] Cluster health status changed from [YELLOW] to [RED] (reason: [shards failed [[liferay-20097][0]]]).
 ```

 This may happen if you've been configuring, restarting, and re-indexing repeatedly throughout the setting up procedure.
-If you see this happen and you are confident your connections are configured properly, try this:
+If you see this happen and you are confident your connections are configured properly, re-enable the CCR functionality by deleting the follower indexes, then re-enabling CCR from Liferay's System Settings:

 1. Delete all the follower indexes.
 This is most conveniently carried out in Kibana's Index Management UI.

 1. Perform a full reindex from the Leader DXP node.

 1. To re-enable the CCR configuration, go to System Settings &rarr; Search &rarr; Cross-Cluster Replication on the Local DXP node.
 De-select _Enabled_ and click _Update_ to disable the module, then select _Enabled_ and click _Update_ again to re-enable it.